GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 <img src="https://github.com/GrantMeStrength/Build-a-game-for-the-Surface-Duo/blob/main/images/game.png" alt="Everyone loves a good Ninja Cat game"/>

-* Stage 1 - Install all the toools
+* Step 1 - Install all the tools
-* State 2 - Graphics with SkiaSharp
+* Step 2 - Graphics with SkiaSharp
-* Stage 3 - Animation
+* Step 3 - Animation
-* Stage 4 - Filling the screen
+* Step 4 - Filling the screen
-* Stage 5 - Dealing with touch
+* Step 5 - Dealing with touch
-* Stage 6 - A little gameplay
+* Step 6 - A little gameplay
-* Stage 7 - Review and next steps
+* Step 7 - Review and next steps
-* Useful links
+* Appendix - Useful links

 Being old-school, I judge how useful a device and platform is by how easy it is to write a game.
 The good news is that with a few extra libraries, Xamarin is a great choice for writing casual games and I've already got some prototypes running on my Duo.

 This document will walk you through creating a Visual Studio project that's ready to start using as the basis of your first Duo game.
 Or you can simply download the Visual Studio projects and get a head start.

-## Stage 1 - Install all the tools
+## Step 1 - Install all the tools

 In order to create an Xamarin app for the Surface Duo, you will need to: